Find a cell phone provider, bank, and more

 Moving to a new city involves more than just hunting down a place to live — you may need to find a bank, a daycare service or even your neighbourhood post office.
 Our mini-guide can't possibly list the thousands of service providers that dot the city, but it's a good place to start.

-Once you arrive in Montreal, you may want to set up a local bank account near either the Downtown or Macdonald campus.
+Once you arrive in Montreal, you may want to set up a local bank account near either the Downtown or Macdonald campus (see more information below).
 Most banks offer student accounts, but make sure to ask bank representatives about service fees, transaction quotas, free services (i.e. internet and phone banking), credit card options, and any other information you'll need to make the best decision about where to open your account.

 All of the banks listed below are within walking distance of McGill’s downtown campus.
 The Royal Bank has several ATMs (Automated Teller Machines) located on campus and the Scotia Bank has an ATM in the Students' Society's Shatner University Centre on McTavish Street.
 To learn more about the various student bank plans, click on each bank’s link below.